3D Beamforming Through Joint Phase-Time Arrays: 3D Beamforming Design

 \section{3D Beamforming Design}

 We provide several methods to design the 3D beam by solving the problem defined in \eqref{eq:pf}.
-We first outline an analytical derivation to assign each antenna element's phase and delay values independent of the values of other antenna elements, referred to as \textit{joint}, in Sec.~\ref{sec:joint}.
-Then, we define a similar solution when the phase and delay values in each row and column of antenna elements are correlated, referred to as \textit{separated}, in Sec.~\ref{sec:sep_analytical}.
-Consequently, we provide two iterative optimization methods to improve upon the analytical derivations, denoted as the \textit{greedy} algorithm in Sec.~\ref{sec:greedy} and the \textit{gradient descent} algorithm, in Sec.~\ref{sec:gradient}.
+First, we outline an analytical method to jointly determine the phase and delay values in azimuth and elevation directions, referred to as \textit{joint}, in Sec.~\ref{sec:joint}.
+Next, we define a similar analytical solution when the phase and delay values in the azimuth and elevation directions are designed separately, referred to as \textit{separated}, in Sec.~\ref{sec:sep_analytical}.
+Consequently, we propose two iterative optimization techniques to enhance the analytical solutions: denoted as the \textit{greedy} algorithm in Sec.~\ref{sec:greedy} and the \textit{gradient descent} algorithm, in Sec.~\ref{sec:gradient}.